 These answers shall be understood in any case without prejudice to the existence of a real holder according to the provisions of section 2 of article 4 of Law 10/2010, dated 28 April, on preventing money laundering and financing terrorism.

 The ownership of the account implies the authorisation on it.
 In this sense, as both conditions fall on the same person, it is only obligatory to inform about the ownership.

 The tax address refers to the same financial year as the information return does.

-If the person was not within the subjective scope of the obligation in the 2012 tax year, in the 2013 tax year he/she is not obliged to file Form 720 (articles 42 bis, 42 ter and 54 bis of the RGAT).
+If the person was not within the subjective scope of the obligation in fiscal year 2012, in fiscal year 2013 they are not required to present Form 720 (article 42 bis, 42 ter and 54 bis of the RGAT).

 If in financial year 2013 this person is in the subjective area of the obligation to declare he or she must submit the informative return in financial year 2014 for the information from financial year 2013.

-The condition of beneficiary is set out in the General Regulations approved by R. D. 1065/2007, of 27 July, for the purposes of this informative declaration, exclusively for "accounts" (article 42 bis of the aforementioned General Regulations) and for temporary or life annuities (article 42 ter.3.b) of the aforementioned General Regulations).
+The condition of beneficiary is included in the General Regulations approved by RD 1065/2007, of July 27, for the purposes of this informative statement, exclusively for “accounts” (article 42 bis of the aforementioned General Regulation) and for temporary or life annuities (article 42 ter.3.b) of the aforementioned General Regulation ).

-In both cases it is not a mere "potential beneficiary" but a beneficiary "Cash or real".
+In both cases it is not a mere “potential beneficiary” but rather an “effective or real” beneficiary.